Proxmox part 1: Installation and Setup

 SSH is enabled by default, and you can login with the username root and the password is the password you chose during install.
 Because passwords are less secure than SSH keys, that’s the next step: to install your SSH key, and disable password authentication.

-Create an SSH host entry in your workstation’s $HOME/.ssh/config file:
+Create an SSH host entry in your workstation’s $HOME/.ssh/config:

 User root